[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 Chances are good that if you don’t know what you’re doing, you aren’t using conversion tracking when you sell.
-So instead, your measure of success is based on fuzzy metrics like clicks, cost per click and CPM.
+So instead, your measure of success is based on fuzzy metrics like clicks, Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links. and CPM.
 Good luck with that.

 A higher percentage of advertisers getting involved right now are doing so because they think they need to.
 As a result, many will completely screw it up.